msh-gh/TCS-Cybersecurity-Job-Simulation-IAM---FORAGE-works/README.md

 # TCS-Cybersecurity-Job-Simulation-IAM---FORAGE

-This Job Simulation is a part of TCS Micro Internships : https://www.tata.com/careers/programs/tata-global-internships/micro-internships [ click on this link , click on 'apply now' ] .
+This Job Simulation is a part of Tata Global Internships - TCS Micro Internships : https://www.tata.com/careers/programs/tata-global-internships/micro-internships [ click on this link , click on 'apply now' ] .

 This is the work , I have done during TCS  Cybersecurity Job Simulation [ IAM ]  at Forage